hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Analytics/API Stream Analytics.md

 You can use the *API Stream* Analytics page to build custom queries against the API calls that have been made into the platform:
 * A *Query Builder* gives you virtually limitless scope to quickly add and refine query rules to obtain the specific data you want to review and analyze.
 * The data returned for your query is displayed in three chart formats: a histogram, pie-chart, and data table, where each format gives you further tools for analyzing the data.
-* You can use control how your query data are organised within these charts.
+* You can control how your query data are organized within these charts.

 There are some constraints for this Analytics tool:
 * You can only query against requests and messages.